Built-In Recipe Types

 // ShapedRecipeBuilder#shaped with the recipe category (found in the RecipeCategory enum)

-// and a result item, a result item and count, or a result item stack.
+// and a result item, a result item and count, or a result item stack template.

 ShapedRecipeBuilder.shaped(this.registries.lookupOrThrow(Registries.ITEM), RecipeCategory.TOOLS, Items.IRON_PICKAXE)